vasily-kirichenko/fsharpblog/actors.md

 8 *   300000 msgs =>  1355167 msgs/s
 8 *  3000000 msgs =>  1316222 msgs/s
 ```

-The Kotlin code uses `actor` function that simplify things a bit.
+This version code uses the `actor` function that simplify things a bit.
 If you are curious
 what such an actor would look like being implemented from scratch, this is it:

 ```fsharp